Avocettina paucipora

 Avocettina paucipora is an eel in the family Nemichthyidae (snipe eels).
 It was described by Jørgen G. Nielsen and David G. Smith in 1978.
 It is a marine, temperate water-dwelling eel which is known from the southwestern Atlantic, southern Indian, and the Pacific Ocean.
-Male can reach a maximum total length of 55 centimetres.
+They can reach a maximum total length of 55 centimetres.

 A. paucipora is of no commercial interest to fisheries.